HomeReviewsLinux or Windows: 25 Things to Know While Choosing the Best Platform

 Choosing the best platform – Linux or Windows is complicated because both systems are versatile and capable of doing many mission-oriented and regular tasks.
-So if I ask you which one is the best system between, Linux and Windows?
+So, if I ask you which one is the best system, Linux or Windows?

 On this topic, you can start an ever-ending discussion.
 Windows OS is the most used operating system in the desktop world, no doubt in this statement, but “most used” can’t prove itself to be the best option in a bigger prospect.

-We all know that cigarette is one of the “most used” consumer product in the world, but still, it’s not good for health.
-It’s challenging to leave smoking because people are habituated to this addiction.
+We all know that cigarettes are one of the “most used” consumer products in the world, but still, it’s not good for health.
+It’s challenging to quit smoking because people are habituated to this addiction.
 So why have I given this entirely off-topic example?

 As we all know, humanity is a slave of habit, and accordingly, most users are quite habituated to using a Windows system for quite a long time.
 Now they can’t leave it, just like smoking.
 If a bird remains in a case, how will it enjoy freedom?
 Even one day, the bird will forget he can fly.